dfijma/sudo-pedal/README.md

 ## assembly

-I cut off the (big) USB device side connector.
+I cut off the USB device side connector.
 Cutting had to happen anyway, as it needed to pass the small hole in the pedal.
+I used some of the original (short) pedal cable mantle to thicken the usb cable at the pedal side, so that it would fit the strain relief clamp.

 I cut the micro-USB connector and some centimeters of wire from my personal phone charging USB cable, and soldered the 4 wires to the sturdy USB cable wires.